Some do not understand that we must die, But those who do realize this settle their quarrels.

 ~ The Buddha

-Be ready, on December 21st, 2012, the world is going to end a violent death with asteroid impacts, tsunamis, and coastlines falling into the ocean.
+On December 21st, 2012, it was predicted the world is going to end a violent death with asteroid impacts, tsunamis, and coastlines falling into the ocean.
 Or at least that is what the movies and conspiracy theorists want you to believe.
 The doomsday warnings based on the Mayan calendar are either a cause for real concern or laughter for people (as an update to this article, that obviously didn’t happen).
-And in just 1.75 billion years, the earth will be no more when the sun bakes our planet to a crisp.

 But for practicing Buddhists, we know the world is ending, but in a different way than you think.